MIXIDtheSilly/StardanceStats/README.md

 <img src="WIP/projects.png" alt="The projects page, ranked by stardust" width="100%">

-Every list is sortable by any stat we track, so you can rank projects by stardust, hours, likes or views instead of scrolling the one order Stardance gives you.
+Every list is sortable by any stat I track, so you can rank projects by stardust, hours, likes or views instead of scrolling the one order Stardance gives you.
 There are filters for Super Stars, hardware, and search on the title.